Monitor Statistics Using SNMP

 - To enable SNMP traffic on any other interface, create an interface management profile for SNMP services and assign the profile to the interface that will receive the SNMP requests.
 The interface type must be Layer 3 Ethernet.

-configure the authentication values as follows.
-For version details,
+- Select the SNMPVersionand configure the authentication values as follows.
+For version details, see SNMP Support.

 - V3—Create at least one SNMP view group and one user.
 User accounts and views provide authentication, privacy, and access control when firewalls forward traps and SNMP managers get firewall statistics.